supposedly/nutshell/README.md

 any.0, 3, 3, 3, _c0.0, _c0.1, _c0.2, _c0.3, _c0.4, 3
 3, 3, 3, _c0.0, _c0.1, _c0.2, _c0.3, _c0.4, _c0.5, 3
 ```
-Notice: these are the exact same transitions, only intertwined, and this crucial difference prevents the Nutshell version
+Notice that these are the exact same transitions, only intertwined, and this crucial difference prevents the Nutshell version
 from behaving as it should.

 Nutshell 0.4.0 introduced *macros*, Python functions invoked from Nutshell that can modify spans of resultant transitions.